Restoring cosmological concordance with early dark energy and massive neutrinos?: Conclusions

 \section{Conclusions}

-Galaxy clustering data has been argued to challenge EDE as a solution to the Hubble tension.
-Our \textit{Letter} re-examines this issue in light of an extension including massive neutrinos, driven by the possibility of their small-scale power suppression counteracting the EDE-induced excess power.
+It is well known that introducing early dark energy (EDE) in order to resolve the $H_0$ tension worsens the ``$S_8$ tension''.
+Our paper re-examines this issue in light of an extension including massive neutrinos, driven by the possibility of their small-scale power suppression counteracting the EDE-induced excess power, which leads to the increase in $S_8$.

 A standard Bayesian analysis of CMB and galaxy clustering data shows that freeing $M_{\nu}$ does not increase the inferred $f_{\rm EDE}$, and has no effect on EDE’s standings relative to the $H_0$ and $S_8$ tensions.
-A frequentist profile likelihood analysis also finds no clear benefits for EDE resulting from a higher $M_{\nu}$, as the best fit is achieved within baseline EDE ($M_{\nu}=0.06\,{\rm eV}$), but supports earlier claims of PVEs playing a key role in these Bayesian constraints using BOSS data~\citep{Smith:2020rxx,Herold:2021ksg,Gomez-Valent:2022hkb}: we note, however, that this might no longer be the case when using WL data or WL-derived priors, but reserve such an analysis to future work.
+A frequentist profile likelihood analysis also finds no clear benefits for EDE resulting from a higher $M_{\nu}$, as the best fit is achieved within baseline EDE ($M_{\nu}=0.06\,{\rm eV}$), but supports earlier claims of PVEs playing a key role in these Bayesian constraints using BOSS data~\citep{Smith:2020rxx,Herold:2021ksg,Gomez-Valent:2022hkb}.
 Values of $M_{\nu}$ lowering $S_8$ to the $\Lambda$CDM level are not preferred statistically; a model with $M_\nu=0.24\,{\rm eV}$ worsens the fit by $\Delta \chi^2 = 7.5$ in comparison to baseline EDE.
-We find a correlation between $f_{\rm EDE}$ and $M_{\nu}$, along with the expected negative $M_{\nu}$-$S_8$ correlation.
+We find a correlation between $f_{\rm EDE}$ and $M_{\nu}$, along with the expected negative $M_{\nu}$-$S_8$ correlation.~\footnote{As a caveat, we note that the perturbation theory and mode-coupling kernels used in \texttt{CLASS-PT} have been computed assuming an Einstein-de Sitter Universe, whereas here we are including both EDE and neutrino masses: as these new physics contributions do not violate the equivalence principle, this is a reasonable approximation (although one that would need to be refined for future more precise data), see e.g. more complete recent discussions in Sec.~IVF of~\cite{Chudaykin:2020aoj} and Sec.~IIB of~\cite{Nunes:2022bhn}, with similar considerations holding for the IR resummation procedure.}